OUR FAVORITE WINDBREAK DESIGN FOR THE MIDWEST TO THE EAST COAST.

 TECHNY ARBORVITAE: If you have any type of soil except for

-plant that has a medium rate of growth, and live a long time.
-Space these 10 ft
+dense plant that has a medium rate of growth, and live a long time.
+Space

-or farther apart in the row.
+the long term..
 If your soil is sandy or rocky use the Red Cedar.
 See our

 link to the Techny Arborvitae for more info.